(she/her)

-I deeply value the uniqueness of every individual and believe that therapy should be tailored to reflect that.
-No two treatment plans are ever the same in my practice.
-I take a collaborative approach, working closely with you to set meaningful goals and create a path forward that feels aligned.
-I only offer strategies or assignments with your full agreement—because your belief in the process matters.
-Most importantly, I strive to create a safe, inclusive, and affirming space for all.
+I deeply value the uniqueness of every individual and believe therapy should be personalized to reflect your specific experiences, needs, and goals.
+In my practice, no two treatment plans are ever the same.
+I take a collaborative and supportive approach, working closely with clients to create meaningful goals and a treatment plan that feels realistic, empowering, and aligned with their values.
+I believe therapy works best when clients feel actively involved in the process, so I only recommend strategies, coping skills, or therapeutic exercises that feel comfortable and meaningful to you.
+Most importantly, I strive to provide a safe, inclusive, affirming, and nonjudgmental space where all clients feel heard, respected, and supported.

 I specialize in working with women and men navigating a variety of life challenges, including infertility, IVF, and chronic pain.
 My ideal client may be coping with anxiety, OCD, mood or personality disorders, or struggling with eating issues.
 I also work with individuals facing family and relationship conflicts, anger management concerns, or challenges related to career transitions or failure to launch.
 Whether you’re feeling overwhelmed, stuck, or uncertain about your next steps, I provide a supportive and nonjudgmental space to explore your experiences and build practical coping skills.